Design Principles Guide by Andi Gugu

 Usability

-Make interfaces self-explanatory, require zero learning to use correctly
+Make interfaces so self-explanatory they require absolutely zero instruction to use correctly the first time

 User testing

-Watch real people use your designs without coaching or intervention
+Watch real people use your designs without coaching, guiding, hinting, or emotionally reacting

 Empathy